aka-jain/Drango/README.md

 # Drango
 Easy to use Django admin interface.

 Drango is a customize theme for Grappelli (Material Design).
-It has a beautiful UI with good user experience.
+It has a beautiful UI dark theme with good user experience that makes the data upload work enjoyable.

 #Features
 1. Awesome and minimal UI